From Silver Crash to Cheap Flats

 "Bachelor's Row" ran along Grant and Sherman streets.
 In 1958, Art Leisenring purchased the "House of Lions" at 1340 N. Pennsylvania (near what is now the Molly Brown House Museum area) and operated it as a men-only boarding house.

 By the mid-1970s, historian Tom Noel documented 14 gay bars, 3 gay churches, bathhouses, a motorcycle club, a theater, and a coffeehouse in the Capitol Hill area.
 The 1980s brought at least 7 lesbian bars including the Velvet Hammer, Three Sisters, and Miss C's.
+For the full story of what happened to those venues, read Denver's Lost Gay Bars.

 The Colfax Corridor Today